isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Child of:
  [`rock`](#rock)

 - Coarse-grained material composed of angular broken rock fragments;
 the fragments typically have sharp edges and unworn corners.
+The fragments may be held together by a mineral cement or in a fine- grained matrix, and consolidated or nonconsolidated.
+Clasts may be of any composition or origin.
+In sedimentary environments, breccia is used for material that consists entirely of angular fragments, mostly derived from a single source rock body, as in a rock avalanche deposit, and matrix is interpreted to be the product of comminution of clasts during transport.
+Diamictite or diamicton is used when the material reflects mixing of rock from a variety of sources, some sub angular or subrounded clasts may be present, and matrix is pre- existing fine grained material that is not a direct product of the brecciation/deposition process.
+- Coarse-grained material composed of angular broken rock fragments;
+the fragments typically have sharp edges and unworn corners.
 The fragments may be held together by a mineral cement or in a fine-